 For more budget planning help, check out the hen party budget calculator to track costs transparently.

-After years of watching groups struggle with logistics, I've developed a system that actually works for Bath Hen Do Activities planning.
+After years of watching groups struggle with logistics, here's the Saturday I'd actually book.

 The Perfect 2-Day Itinerary